lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 Changes to sync with X-Wing:

-  - Removed ML-KEM ciphertext from KDF.
+  - Removed ML-KEM ciphertext from KDF as per X-Wing proof -- this makes the KEM combiner ML-KEM specific, so:
+    - Changed title to be ML-KEM specific.
   - Removed RSA-KEM ciphertext from KDF.
+  - Changed the KDF from KMAC to SHA3.
   - Removed references to I-D.ounsworth-lamps-cms-dhkem since we'll just inline it and don't need a DHKEM wrapper.

 Still to do in a future version:

   `[ ]` We need PEM samples … 118 hackathon?
 OQS friends?
 David @ BC?
 The right format for samples is probably to follow the hackathon ... a Dilithium or ECDSA trust anchor certificate, a composite KEM end entity certificate, and a CMS EnvolepedData sample encrypted for that composite KEM certificate.
   `[ ]` Open question: do we need to incluede the ECDH, X25519, X448, and RSA public keys is the KDF?
 X-Wing does, but previous versions of this spec do not.
+In general existing ECC and RSA hardware decryptor implementations might not know their own public key.

 # Introduction {#sec-intro}